 Method

 The present study will compare the results of the MMI questionnaire with the results of another experiment which measures focused attention.
-As mentioned before the MMI was developed by Ophir and colleagues (2009) and is a widely used method to inquire about the behaviour of media multitasking.
+As mentioned before, the MMI was developed by Ophir and colleagues (2009) and is a widely used method to inquire about the behaviour of media multitasking.
 Ophir and colleagues asked how much time participants spend with each medium in a week, for which they used 12 different media forms.
-The number and the types of media were adapted in younger studies (Baumgartner et al., 2014; Seddon et al., 2018).
-The present study will copy the media types of Seddon and colleagues (2018), which adapted the media forms to more modern use of technology like the inclusion of browsing and posting on social media.
-The decision is made to better cover the diverse usages of media.
-For each primary media (all but texting, 11 in total) participant are asked to share how often they use the other forms of media simultaneously, through a matrix, which will be summed up as mi.
+The present study will use the media typology of Seddon and colleagues (2018), who adapted the media forms to more modern use of technology like the inclusion of browsing and posting on social media, thereby improving the diversity of media covered.
+For each primary media (all but texting, 11 in total), participants are asked to share how often they use the other forms of media simultaneously, through a matrix, which will be summed up as mi.
 With the number of hours per week hi and the total number of hours per week across all media forms htotal the Index is formed:

 MMI=i=111mi×hihtotal

 The cut-off points for the different behaviour will be the lower and upper quantile, following the recommendations of Van Der Schuur and colleagues (2015) to ensure a standardization and comparability between different studies.
 The questionnaire will be administered digitally following the assessment of focused attention.
-A digitally form seems suitable, since the participants will already be on the computer and for easier evaluation.
+A digital form seems suitable, since the participants will already be on the computer and for easier evaluation.